 - 3. Create a Former Spouse relationship to both adults. - 4.
 Update phone and address information. - 5.
 Add any name changes on the Edit Individual screen (under Advanced Settings). - 6.
-Update the Marital Status for both individuals. - 7.
-You may need to use the Reassign Transactions button to transfer financial transactions from one spouse to the other.
-This can be found under the Contributions tab in the Person Profile page, at the bottom of the transaction list.
+Update the Marital Status for both individuals.

 Marriage

 After the wedding, you'll want to complete the following steps.